These fluffy and moist Chocolate Oatmeal Cupcakes are made with oats and topped with a light and airy chocolate whipped cream frosting.

 They were so good that I made them again just a few days later with a couple small adjustments that resulted in even better cupcakes.

 The ones you see pictured are from the first batch where I used rolled oats.
-In my second attempt I substituted quick cooking oats.
-Both kinds work but I definitely preferred the fluffier texture resulting from the quick oats.
+In my second attempt, I substituted quick cooking oats.
+Both kinds work, but I definitely preferred the fluffier texture resulting from the quick oats.
+Looks like you'll just have to make it both ways and find out for yourself 😉

 I didn't feel like eating or making a heavy buttercream frosting, so I opted for light and fluffy chocolate whipped cream frosting.
 It perfectly complements the light and airy cupcakes.